 What do I need to do to receive my loans?

-- Complete a new Master Promissory Note (MPN): You will need to sign a new MPN with the federal government if you plan to borrow a loan for the 2010-2011 school year.
+- Complete a new Master Promissory Note (MPN): You will need to sign a new MPN with the federal government if you plan to borrow a loan.
 To sign your new MPN for the Direct Loan program, please visit www.studentloans.gov as soon as possible.
 You will need the same PIN you used to complete your FAFSA to login to this website.
 Once you login, click on the link on the left hand side that says “Complete MPN.”